Individual Retirement Accounts

 Coverdell Education Savings Account

-A Coverdell Education Savings Account (formerly known as the Education IRA) is a trust or custodial account created exclusively for the purpose of paying the qualified education expenses of the designated beneficiary of the account.
+A Coverdell Education Savings Account, previously referred to as the Education IRA, is a specialized trust or custodial account designed solely to cover the qualified education costs of the specified beneficiary of the account.

-If your modified adjusted gross income (MAGI) is less than $110,000 ($220,000 if filing a joint return), you may be able to establish a Coverdell ESA to finance the qualified education expenses of a designated beneficiary.
+If your adjusted gross income (AGI) after certain modifications is below $110,000 ($220,000 for joint filers), you might have the option to create a Coverdell ESA to fund the eligible educational expenses of a designated beneficiary.
 For most taxpayers, MAGI is the adjusted gross income as figured on their federal income tax return.

-There is no limit on the number of separate Coverdell ESAs that can be established for a designated beneficiary.
-However, total contributions for the beneficiary in any year cannot be more than $2,000, no matter how many accounts have been established.
+There's no restriction on the quantity of separate Coverdell ESAs that can be initiated for one beneficiary.
+However, the cumulative contributions for that beneficiary in any given year cannot surpass $2,000, regardless of the number of accounts established.

 Interested in opening an account?
 Visit a branch, call us at 630.276.5555, or send us a product inquiry email below.